-Each applicant applying electronically via www.Grants.gov is required to upload only two electronic files, excluding Standard Forms and OMB-approved forms.
+Each applicant applying electronically via Grants.gov is required to upload only two electronic files, excluding SFs and Office of Management and Budget (OMB)-approved forms.
 No more than two files will be accepted for the review, and additional files will be removed.
-Standard Forms and OMB-approved forms will not be considered additional files.
+SFs and OMB-approved forms will not be considered additional files.